-Exact gestational age is important because more premature babies won’t be as developed and will probably need more medical support for their lungs, hearts, tummy and bowels, temperature control and feeding.
+Exact gestational age is important because the more premature babies are, the less developed they’ll be.
+And this means that they’ll probably need more medical support for their lungs, hearts, tummy and bowels, temperature control and feeding.

-For example, most babies who are born at less than 32 weeks of pregnancy will need help with breathing.
+For example, most babies who are born earlier than 32 weeks of pregnancy will need help with breathing.
 This means they’ll be cared for in a neonatal intensive care unit (NICU).
-If they’re more developed, they might be cared for in a special care nursery (SCN).
+If they’re more developed, they might be cared for in a special care nursery.

 Low birth weight

 Babies can be both premature and low birth weight.